epam/edp-install/docs/operator-guide/oauth2-proxy.md

 1. Update your EDP deployment using command `--set 'oauth2_proxy.enabled=true'` **or** the `--values` file by enabling the oauth2_proxy parameter.
 2. Check that OAuth2-Proxy is deployed successfully.
-3. Enable authentication for your Ingress by adding `auth-signin` and `auth-url` of OAuth2-Proxy to its annotation.<br>
+3. Enable authentication for your Ingress by adding `auth-signin` and `auth-url` of OAuth2-Proxy to its annotation.

 This will deploy and connect OAuth2-Proxy to your application endpoint.